pmagwene/Bio313/lecture-01/intro-to-sweave.md

 .Rprofile (located in `/Users/yourname` on OS X; if the file doesn’t already exist go ahead and create it).
 If that doesn’t work please see me for troubleshooting help.

+### RStudio makes Sweaving easy!

+RStudio hides some of the complexity of Sweaving documents.
+Simply create or open your Sweave document (use the .Rnw extension) in RStudio and then hit the `Compile PDF` button.
+If your LaTeX setup is working, and the document and code are valid, Rstudio will compile everything behind the scenes and pop up a nice PDF.

 ### A fancier Sweave document